-Conversely, speakers that accept (9a) must be insensitive to the aforementioned $\phi$ -feature conflict.
-This might be because, even in the absence of modification, such NumPs involve a $\phi$ -feature violation that is tolerated, i.e., the noun in (7b) does not realise the genitive plural features required for the agreement with the higher numeral.
-By hypothesis, insensitivity to the $\phi$ -feature conflict between the adjective and the noun allows these speakers to interpret čelovek as a full noun rather than a classifier despite its impoverished morphological form.
+Conversely, speakers that accept (9a) must be insensitive to the aforementioned φ -feature conflict.
+This might be because, even in the absence of modification, such NumPs involve a φ -feature violation that is tolerated, i.e., the noun in (7b) does not realise the genitive plural features required for the agreement with the higher numeral.
+By hypothesis, insensitivity to the φ -feature conflict between the adjective and the noun allows these speakers to interpret $\check{c}elovek$ as a full noun rather than a classifier despite its impoverished morphological form.
 If so, the structure in (4) is generated in the grammar of these speakers for the numeration in (9a), while the NCC in (16) is generated whenever the simpler structure in (4) is unavailable, as in (9b).
 We would, then, expect to find speakers that favour (9a) over (9b) due to its simplicity along with speakers that accept both structures to a certain degree but assign distinct contextual interpretations to them.
 This prediction appears to be borne out (see footnote 7).

 Since for speakers of my variety, (9a) is ill formed due to a plurality requirement placed on the noun, which in turn triggers the structure in (16), it is not completely outlandish to assume that (10b) is ill formed for a similar reason.
 Namely, a plurality requirement is placed on the topic NP, which rules out the structure with a noun that lacks a plural lexical form.
 I would like to propose that the relevant plurality requirement follows from the interpretive properties of NumPs that contain a trace of a topic NP.
 Let us consider these properties.
-The sentence in (10c) has a typical Top/Foc structure, with the topic NP construed as a contrastive topic (CT) and the numeral constituting the NARROW FOCUS of the
+The sentence in (10c) has a typical Top/Foc structure, with the topic NP construed as a contrastive topic (CT) and the numeral constituting the Narrow focus of the sentence.
+Thus, (10c) most naturally occurs in a context that asks about the quantity of individuals present in the room and therefore licenses narrow focus on the numeral, as in (20).
+It is, however, incompatible with a context that licenses focus on the entire NumP, as in (21).
+(Sentences marked with '#' are grammatical but incompatible with the given context.)

-&lt;sup>17In the absence of a plurality requirement, the formation of the NNC is possible only when the OE is overt, as in (i) and (ii).
+QE is overt, as in (i) and (ii).

-(i) čelovek vosem' talantlivyx muzykantov person.NOM.SG eight talented.GEN.PL musicians.GEN.PL 'approximately eight talented musicians'
+(i) čelovek vosem' talantlivyx muzykantov person.nom.sg eight talented.gen.pl musicians.gen.pl 'approximately eight talented musicians'

-(ii) V orkestre rabotajet pjat' čelovek skripačej, i šest' čelovek in orchestra work.3sg five person.nom.sg violinists.gen.pl and six person.nom.sg duxovikov.
+(ii) V orkestre rabotajet pjat' čelovek skripachej, i šest' čelovek in orchestra work.3sg five person.nom.sg violinists.gen.pl and six person.nom.sg duxovikov.